-26. The table below describes the escalation process for unauthorised absences.
+25. The table below describes the escalation process for unauthorised absences.

-If you You will receive Have four unauthorised absences in a semester A first warning email from your CSO asking you: why you have been absent to resume attending your scheduled sessions.
-Have eight unauthorised absences in a semester A second warning email inviting you to meet with your CSO and Attendance Officer to find out if the College can do anything to help you resume attending.
-Have twelve unauthorised absences in a semester A third warning email inviting you to a meeting with your CSO, Attendance Officer, and Senior Lecturer (Academic Support).
+If you You will receive Have four unauthorised absences in a semester A first warning email from your CSO asking you: absences in a semester why you have been absentto resume attending your scheduled sessions. to resume attending your scriedated sessions.
+Have eight unauthorised A second warning email inviting you to meet with your CSO and absences in a semester Attendance Officer to find out if the College can do anything to help you resume attending.
+Have twelve unauthorised A third warning email inviting you to a meeting with your CSO, absences in a semester Attendance Officer, and Senior Lecturer (Academic Support).

-27. Regardless of who contacts you about your attendance, you must follow the instructions provided as failure to engage in this process and to attend any meetings arranged by us may result in the escalation of your case to the Attendance and Absence Panel.
+26. Regardless of who contacts you about your attendance, you must follow the instructions provided as failure to engage in this process and to attend any meetings arranged by us may result in the escalation of your case to the Attendance and Absence Panel.
 If you do not improve your attendance to a sufficient standard (i.e., regular, and consistent), then your case may be escalated to the Attendance and Absence Panel.